Estonian Science Photo Competition: History

 The competition was first held in 2006 (image collection process started already in 2005).
 In 2006 and 2007 it was organized by an Estonian science journalist Tiit Kändler.

 It was relaunched in 2011 and organized by wikipedian Ivo Kruusamägi.
 It was now held in Wikipedia and the submitted images were given under free licence.
 Competition also took place in 2012 and 2013.

 In 2015 this event was held as a part of European Science Photo Competition.
 This contest involved 40 countries, over 2,200 people, and nearly 10,000 images.
-This was again organized by Ivo Kruusamägi and it won the 2nd prize of Estonian Science Communication Award in the category of science and technology communication via audio-visual and electronic media.
+This was again organized by Ivo Kruusamägi and it won the 2nd prize of the Estonian Science Communication Award in the category of science and technology communication via audio-visual and electronic media.

 In 2017 it was held as a worldwide Wiki Science Competition and it once again collected around 10,000 images.

 Maxim Bilovitskiy from Estonia also won the Non-photographic media category in the European Science Photo Competition 2015 and in Wiki Science Competition 2017.